1942: A Love Story: Plot

 However, Hari tricks Narendra into revealing Raghuveer's secret location and leaks the information to Major Bisht (Danny Dengzongpa) and the British authorities.
 Soon, police barge into Raghuveer's hideaway and try to kill him, only to find him waiting to light a bomb, killing both himself and the men.
-Rajeshwari, who was out at that time, realises what has happened and runs away.
+Rajeshwari, who was out at that time, realizes what has happened and runs away.
 She is taken into refuge by Shubhankar (Jackie Shroff), a compatriot of Raghuveer who has learned of his death.
 Under Shubhankar's tutelage, Rajeshwari follows her father's revolutionary path.
-Meanwhile, Narendra get furious at his father for using him in killing Raghuveer and driving Rajeshwari away.
+Meanwhile, Narendra gets furious at his father for using him to kill Raghuveer and drive Rajeshwari away.
 Promising to make up to Rajeshwari and help her cause, Narendra pledges to become a revolutionary by severing all ties with his father; even Bisht's daughter Chanda (Chandni) does the same after witnessing Bisht murdering her teacher Abid Ali Baig (Pran), who is a revolutionary allied with Shubhankar, much to Bisht's remorse.

-To prove more his point, Narendra attempts to murder Douglas in front of the city, but is caught in the act after shooting down a few soldiers.
+To prove his point, Narendra attempts to murder Douglas in front of the city but is caught in the act after shooting down a few soldiers.
 Narendra is then convicted and sentenced to hang for attempted murder.
-Douglas then orders his troops to fire at the town square, resulting several deaths of citizens, including Chanda.
-However, Shubhankar saves Narendra from being hanged and Bisht develops a change of heart after witnessing Chanda's death, helping Shubhankar and Narendra in finishing off Hari and the remaining loyalists and stabbing Douglas with a flagpole.
+Douglas then orders his troops to fire at the town square, resulting in the deaths of several citizens, including Chanda.
+However, Shubhankar saves Narendra from being hanged, and Bisht develops a change of heart after witnessing Chanda's death, helping Shubhankar and Narendra finish off Hari and the remaining loyalists and stabbing Douglas with a flagpole.
 With the loyalists dead, Narendra reconciles with Rajeshwari while Shubhankar hangs Douglas to death, avenging all those who perished under Douglas' wrath.
-The film ends with Narendra, Rajeshwari, Shubhankar, Bisht and the surviving citizens hoisting and saluting the Indian flag.
+The film ends with Narendra, Rajeshwari, Shubhankar, Bisht, and the surviving citizens hoisting and saluting the Indian flag.